 Exciting new directions

 Today’s mass communication industry is changing in exciting new directions and migrating into new realms like social media.
-At Loyola University New Orleans School of Mass Communication we are preparing students for this dynamic future with our majors in advertising, journalism and public relations.
+At Loyola University New Orleans School of Mass Communication we are preparing students for this dynamic future with our majors in advertising, journalism, public relations and visual communication.

 All students graduate having at least one internship, and all of our students deal with real-world clients.
 From our layout and design classes to advertising and public relations campaigns, students listen to client needs, study the issues and craft solutions for a spectrum of companies and organizations.

 We’re the home of the internationally respected Shawn M. Donnelley Center for Nonprofit Communications and the Center for Environmental Communication.
-The Donnelley Center has engaged with more than 300 nonprofits in the New Orleans area.
+The Donnelley Center has engaged with more than 300 nonprofits in the New Orleans area and beyond.
 The Center for Environmental Communication is one of the few centers in the United States that specializes in training communicators in covering environmental issues.

 Sonya Forte Duhe’, Ph.
 D.